enough toxic herbicide sprayed

 The chemical was Agent Orange, the occasion was the U.S. war in Vietnam.

-Between 1961 and 1971, the U.S. sprayed 12 million gallons of Dioxin-contaminated Agent Orange, in addition to 8 million gallons of other herbicides, on Vietnam, Laos and Cambodia—an average of 5,200 gallons a day for 3,735 days.
+Between 1961 and 1971, the U.S. sprayed 12 million gallons of Dioxin-contaminated Agent Orange and 8 million gallons of other herbicides on Vietnam, Laos and Cambodia—an average of 5,200 gallons a day for 3,735 days.

-By the end of the defoliation program in 1971, nearly 20,000 sorties had been flown.
+By the end of the defoliation program, Operation Ranch Hand, in 1971, nearly 20,000 sorties had been flown.
 Over 7,813 square miles of upland and mangrove forests and 781 square miles of crops (an area roughly the size of New Hampshire) were destroyed.
-More than 66,000 square miles of South Vietnam, along with large areas of Laos and parts of Cambodia, were impacted.
+In total, more than 66,000 square miles of South Vietnam, along with large areas of Laos and parts of Cambodia, were impacted.

 In the U.S. effort to fight an invisible enemy who hid in the jungles while living off the land, Agent Orange and other herbicides were used to defoliate forests and destroy cropland.
 The destruction left behind will not be rectified for decades to come, as much of the herbicides used in the war were up to 50 times the concentration recommended for killing plants.
 Two-thirds of the herbicides used were also contaminated with TCDD, a form of Dioxin—a highly toxic substance linked to at least 19 classes of cancer and other medical conditions, as well as several birth defects.